 We tell our customer to expect 15-20 years from our finish!
 Our new and improved methods of application provide the longest lasting finish out of the options available.

-No, you can not use a bath-mat on any re-glazed surfaces.
+No, you cannot use a bath-mat on any re-glazed surfaces.
 This will damage your tub.
-We do offer our slip-resistant finish on the bottom on your tub that we can offer as a very good and popular substitute.
+We do have a slip-resistant finish for the bottom on your tub that we can offer as a very good and popular substitute.

 We will absolutely put our best effort towards patching or sanding down any visible chips or cracks.
 Depending on the severity, our fixes may or not result in a “perfectly seamless” look after it is refinished.
 However, our technicians are trained to provide the best possible outcomes by “engineering” the best solutions for these conditions.
 With proper communication, a desired outcome is more commonly achievable.

 Absolutely.
 We have found that 99% of our customers have no problems while being present when a refinishing job is being performed.
 This is so because we deploy heavy duty blower systems that ventilate fumes from the homes of customers and often keep any smells from escaping the work area.
 Customers are often surprised when comparing our reduced amount of fumes to many of our competitors.

 No. We have hundreds of colors to choose from!
 There is often an additional charge for custom colors however.
 Please feel free to call us for more details.